rvp-group/learning-where-to-look/README.md

 # Install (local) via `pip`

 First download this repo and `cd learning-where-to-look`.
-Once inside the folder, you can install `learning-where-to-look` using `pip`
+Once inside the folder, you can build/install `learning-where-to-look` using `pip`
 ```bash
 pip install .
 ```